AdobeDocs/experience-manager-cloud-service.en/help/assets/destination-selector.md

 <!--
 ### Application Integration

-Asset Selector is flexible and can be integrated within your existing [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] application.
+Destination Selector is flexible and can be integrated within your existing [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] application.
 It is accessible and localized to add, search, and select assets in your application.
-With Asset Selector you can:
+With Destination Selector you can:
 *   **Configure** You can configure the files/folders that you want to show at the upfront.
 The assets that are chosen to view can be of any supported formats, for example, JPEG.
 It allows you to control the display of various text or symbols as per your choice.
-*   **Perfect fit** Asset selector easily fits in your existing [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] application and choose the way you want to view.
+*   **Perfect fit** Destination Selector easily fits in your existing [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] application and choose the way you want to view.
 The mode of view can be inline, rail, or modal view.
-*   **Accessible** With Asset Selector, you can reach the desired asset in an easy manner.
+*   **Accessible** With Destination Selector, you can reach the desired asset in an easy manner.
 *   **Localize** Assets can be availed for the various locales available as per Adobe's localization standards.
 -->